 Across Washington, D.C, local government agencies acquire and use sophisticated surveillance technology with no public oversight or accountability.
-This poses a direct threat to the civil rights and civil liberties of all District residents and disproportionately impacts communities of color and low-income communities.
-It’s time for us to take control with a campaign for Community Oversight of Surveillance (COS).
+This gap in current law means significant decisions about surveillance are happening in secret – without meaningful discussion about the direct threat to the civil liberties of all District residents and the disproportionate impact on communities of color and low-income communities.

-The ACLU-DC is working with a broad coalition of local groups and activists to end the unchecked surveillance of D.C. communities by local agencies, including law enforcement, and to ensure that D.C. residents have a say in whether, what, and how surveillance technology is acquired and used in the District.
+COS-DC is a broad coalition of local groups and activists working to end the unchecked surveillance of D.C. communities by local agencies – including law enforcement – and to ensure that D.C. residents have a say in whether, what, and how surveillance technology is acquired and used in the District.

 We’re working to pass legislation that would require transparency, meaningful public input, and D.C.
 Council approval for all government uses of surveillance technology.